HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 Predicting how many users we need depends on a few factors, such as how big we think the difference will be between variants, how many variants there are, and what the conversion rates are. **The larger the difference between variants, the more confident you can be that the results are statistically significant with fewer samples.**

-Here is a table of roughly how many users **per variant** (including baseline) we recommend using at the start of your test:
+Here is a table of roughly how many users **per variant** (including baseline) we recommend using at the start of your test [[Apptimize]][How Many Users Do I Need for My A/B Test?
+Calculate Sample Size and Run Times]:

 | | Low conversion rates (5%) | Medium conversion rates (15%) | High conversion rates (70%) |
 | --- | --- | --- | --- |